 - Medicine to ease pain

-- A splint, walking boot, stiff-soled shoe, or cast to keep the bones of the foot in place as it heals
+- A splint, cast, or tape keep the finger in place as it heals

 - Exercises to help with strength and motion

 Children's bones have growth plates that let bones grow and harden with age.
 A child with this type of fracture will need to be checked over time to make sure the bone heals the right way and keeps growing.

 Putting Bones Back In Place

 Some fractures cause pieces of bone to come apart.
 These pieces will need to be put back into place.
 This may be done:

 - Without surgery—anesthesia will be used to ease pain while the doctor moves the pieces back into place

 - With surgery—pins, screws, or a wire may be used to reconnect the pieces and hold them in place

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.